NCAR/lrose-examples/docker-image/docker-container.md

 ### Getting the lrose-blaze image

-* From an official docker source (will we have that option?)
+* From hub.docker.com (the default repository for the docker command)

-   `docker pull lrose-blaze`
+   `docker pull nsflrose/lrose-blaze`

-* Download the image from (...) and install it
+   This should pull the **latest** tag.

+* If you want to test a different image.
+For example ifyou have access to a tar file of the image

-   `docker import lroze-blaze`
+   `docker import lroze-blaze.tgz`

 Verify it is there with `docker images`

 ```
 $ docker images
 REPOSITORY                   TAG                 IMAGE ID
-lrose-blaze         latest              0a2ce9c9ae0f
+nsflrose/lrose-blaze         04132018            0a2ce9c9ae0f
 ubuntu_apache2               latest              4b5eefbe9c6c
 ncareol/soloii               latest              baa1ee4c3541
 ```
 Chances are that instead of a name and tag, you will see **none**.
 Since the **lrose** wrapper assumes an image name of *lrose-blaze* you want to tag the image.
 Use the `docker tag` command to do that.
 (Replace **0a2ce9c9ae0f** with the image ID `docker images` shows you)